 Ctrl-W is especially useful when you are developing and debugging a complex alias, or if you want to make sure that an alias that you may have forgotten won't change the effect of your command.

-Aliases can be stored in either a local or global list.
-The selection is made during TCC startup, using the /L or /LA START or startup options, or by the Local Aliases configuration option, or interactively with the ALIAS /G and ALIAS /L options.
+Aliases can be stored in local and/or global lists.
+The selection is made during TCC startup, using the /L or /LA START or startup options, or by the Local Aliases and Global Aliases configuration options, or interactively with the ALIAS /G, /GL, /L, and /LL options.
 The global alias list is limited to 256 K characters; the local alias list is limited only by memory size.

 With a local alias list, any changes made to the aliases will only affect the current copy of TCC.
 They will not be visible in other shells or other sessions.